BluePigeonProject/blue-pigeon/README.md

 </p>

-Much of the underlying Bluetooth modules used by Blue Dispatcher comes from the well-known and very powerful [32feet](https://github.com/inthehand/32feet/) library.
+Most of the underlying Bluetooth modules used by Blue Dispatcher comes from the well-known and very powerful [32feet](https://github.com/inthehand/32feet/) library.

 **Note: Do implement your own application-layer encryption in Blue Dispatcher if needed, as the payloads are transferred via RFCOMM in plaintext.**